|

 - A

-The ground must be enclosed with an external boundary wall of sound construction, secure on all
+The ground must be enclosed with an external boundary wall of sound construction, secure on all sides of the ground and sufficient to deter would be climbers.

 - B-E